 The use of these pesticides has even caused much concern among the public, with major groups even protesting against its use.
 With this knowledge, the EPA still allows its somewhat unrestricted use, with no concrete limitations.
 So I decided to take the situation into my own hands!

 Because it takes time to accumulate in your body, so it explains why I didn’t feel the negative effects until recently.
 So now with this new-found knowledge (and fear…), I’m even more aware of what I am putting into my body.
 Don’t live recklessly like me, take the extra few minutes to squeeze your lemons!
 And don’t forget to wash your hands thoroughly after handling them.
+Here’s an easy guide to your own DIY pesticide wash with baking soda and other stuff we all have at home.

 I give my intuition ALL the credit because I knew I wasn’t feeling like myself.
 So I took it upon myself to find out why, and you should do the same, especially when it deals with your health and well-being!
 Luckily, I am feeling much better with each day.
 You won’t find me handling lemons so recklessly again!